Important Delivery Information: Last Dispatch date before Christmas is the 20th December. The next Dispatch date will be 6th January 2025

 Showers & Valves

 It can be a sensible idea to install thermostatic mixer valves with your showers.
-This will remove the risk of users scolding themselves and the TMV3 valve does this perfectly.
+This will remove the risk of users scalding themselves and the TMV3 valve does this perfectly.
 To reduce water wastage, and prevent the risk of accidental flooding, push taps on the shower are a great option.
 They open the flow of water for a set period of time, shutting off automatically when the time has expired.

 As always, our team are at the end of the telephone for all your queries and questions and have a wealth of knowledge they’re happy to share with you.
 So if you need some guidance, or would like to talk over your options, you can give them a call on 01202 650900.

-More to explore in Blog
+More to explore in Commercial Changing Rooms